httpsKingPie/DynamicLightingModule/README.md

 ## Coroutine Compatability
 Not super surprising, but always nice.
 This can be run as a nice coroutine if necessary or desired.

+## Ease of Use/Function Mini-Library
+This Module should be very easy to use (although I'm certain that it sounds a lot worse than it really is).
+I'll make sure to provide an example place as well to show what this looks like in action.
+The module can all be run in one line (instructions on how to do this are at the very top of the Module).

+Or, if you want to be adventurous, use all the component functions freely and readily!
+The Module comes with the following functions:

+**Core Function**
+`DynamicLightingSystem`
+This can be the only function you ever need to run.
+It will set up and run the entire system.
+Uses an optional (WaitTime) argument to specify how often the Module should check for Lighting Periods.
+By default set to 1.

+**Get Functions**
+`GetLightingSettings`
+Gets the LightingSettings table that holds all the settings for the Lighting Periods.

+`GetWeatherSettings`
+Gets the WeatherSettings table that holds all the settings for each Weather type.

+`GetLightingPeriod`
+Gets the index name of the current Lighting Period that the ClockTime is within (ex: will return "Day" or "Twilight").

+`CheckForPeriodChange`
+Gets the index name of the current Lighting Period.
+The boundaries for this are the tween adjusted start and end times.

+**Set Functions**
+`SetLighting`
+Sets the Lighting properties to the name of the Lighting Period.

+`SetWeather`
+Sets the Lighting, Terrain, Blur, and SunRays properties to the name of the Weather type provided as an argument.

+**Handling Functions**
+`HandleLightsLightingPeriod`
+Handles decisions of whether lights need to be turned on or off based on Lighting Period.
+Arguments are the Lighting Period to be evaluated (recommend using `GetLightingPeriod`) and Type (either "Set" or "Tween" which will call `SetLights` or `TweenLights`, respectively).

+`HandleLightsWeather`
+Handles decisions of whether lights need to be turned on or off based on weather.
+Arguments are the weather type to be evaluated and Type (either "Set" or "Tween" which will call `SetLights` or `TweenLights`, respectively).

+**Tween Functions**
+`TweenLightingSettings`
+Tweens Lighting settings/properties to the Lighting Period name provided as an argument.

+`TweenWeather`
+Tweens the Lighting, Terrain, Blur, and SunRays properties to the naem of the designated weather type provided as an argument.

+**Advanced Functions**
+`Set Lights`
+Immediately sets the lights to an on/off status based on a boolean argument.

+`TweenLights`
+Tweens the lights to an on/off status based on a boolean argument.

+**Mechanical Functions**
+`Gather Instance Table`
+Creates and returns a table of instances within Workspace that share the name of the string argument.

+`LightRandomIllumination`
+Handles randomization and returns true or false based on an argument of (%ChanceOfTrue * 100)

+`AdjustedStart`
+Creates the adjusted start ranges.
+Has an optional argument of WaitTime which will determine how long the process takes to occur.
+WaitTime will default to 10 if no argument is provided.